makersacademy/airport_challenge/README.md

 Partial or full solution?
 -------------------------
-The code and tests I've written in this repo aim to meet all the user stories (see below), but could probably do with some refactoring.
-Particularly the Rspec.
-I struggled for a logn time this weekend tryng to extract the mocks/doubles out into before blocks, but I couldn't get the it blocks to access these objects, so I reverted back to longhand declaring the mocks/doubles each time they were needed in an it block.
+The code and tests I've written in this repo aim to meet all the user stories (see below), but would benefit from some further refactoring - particularly the Rspec.

+I struggled for a long time this weekend tryng to extract the mocks/doubles out into before blocks, but I couldn't get the it blocks to access these objects :( , so I reverted back to longhand declaring the mocks/doubles each time they were needed in an it block.

 Next steps / additional features